bharden31/Coffee-Shop/README.md

 # Casa Cafe

-A tiny local-network coffee ordering service for Cafe Harden guests.
+A tiny local-network coffee ordering service for house guests.
 Guests open the app on their phone, place an order, and you manage the queue from the barista view.

 ## Run it